 PP&R recognized their contribution with the Native community by formalizing the Native American Community Advisory Council on November 6, 2013.

 The NACAC provides a forum to discuss values such as sacredness of land, the importance of spiritual and cultural connection to heritage, and the recognition that Indigenous peoples have been here since time immemorial.
 Native people continue to contribute immeasurably to our nation’s, state’s, tribes’, and city’s heritage.

-The NACAC is comprised of local federally recognized tribal members and Native American urban organization members on staff with the City of Portland.
-The work of this council is to foster collaboration between and among Native communities and the bureau by developing partnerships and strengthening community ties.
+The NACAC is comprised of Native American community members, local federally recognized tribal members, and members of Native American community-based organizations throughout the region The work of this council is to foster collaboration between and among Native communities and the bureau by developing partnerships and strengthening community ties.

 - Providing opportunities to educate and practice Native cultures and lifeways within the urban landscape.

 - Developing best practices to engage with Indigenous peoples in the area.

 - Collaborating, cooperating, and advising PP&R regarding issues, questions, and potential projects.

 NACAC wishes to bring about a healing between Indigenous/Native American peoples and all others who live in this region, recognizing that the people are one with the land and consider themselves stewards of it and participating in the well-being of the land.
 Consistent with Parks 2020 Vision, the NACAC strives to work for a healing of this land, to protect it and to pass it on to future generations, and to leave a legacy for our children that build upon our inheritance.

 2021 NACAC Meeting Schedule

 Monthly NACAC meetings will be held on the third Wednesday of each month (unless otherwise agreed upon).
 Agendas are finalized by NACAC leadership and emailed to the group the Monday prior to our Wednesday meeting.